CDLUC3/dash/user-guide.md

 ### Other Researchers

-If your are not a UC researcher or your campus is not a partner, you can use [DataONE Dash](http://oneshare.cdlib.org).
+If your are not a University of California researcher or your campus is not a partner, you can use [DataONE Dash](http://oneshare.cdlib.org).
 This instance is available to anyone, free of charge.
 Use your Google credentials to deposit data.

 ## Brochure Page Overview